Aged And Disabled

-The Caring Neighbourhood is made up of a group of volunteers who extend friendship and support to people who are isolated from their community as a result of Age related issues or mental ill health.
+The Caring Neighbourhood Program is made up of a group of volunteers who extend friendship and support to people who are isolated from their community as a result of age related issues or mental ill health.

 The Caring Neighbourhood Program extends across the Southern Fleurieu covering the council areas of Victor Harbor and Alexandrina.
 Each day a volunteer from the Caring Neighbourhood Program helps someone in the local community.

 Walking along the beach with someone who is trying to overcome their fear of going out alone; going shopping with an older person who has difficulty managing in the shops; reading to a person with limited vision; taking a group on a lunch outing or a visit to the park; introducing someone to a local community group; teaching art or knitting to people with limited dexterity; or taking someone to the library.
 The person being assisted is the one who chooses what they would find most meaningful.